modular-magician/terraform-provider-google-beta/website/docs/r/source_repo_repository_iam.html.markdown

 The following arguments are supported:

-* `repository` - (Required) The repository name or id to bind to attach IAM policy to.
+* `repository` - (Required) Used to find the parent resource to bind the IAM policy to

-* `project` - (Optional) The project in which the resource belongs.
+* `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

 * `member/members` - (Required) Identities that will be granted the privilege in `role`.
   Each entry can have one of the following values: